Skip to main content

 Creating a Function

-1. Navigate to Functions in the sidebar
+1. Navigate to Functions in the main navigation

 2. Click Create Function